samblam/AIO/README.md

 $pip-compile //will install all requirements in your virtualenv
 $pip-sync //must be in folder with requirements files
 ```
+- Don't forget to add corresponding info to the `.env` file

 ### Setting up virtualenv:
 ```